Zooce/zomb-file/README.md

 ]
 ```

-> _This does put an added burden on implementations since types must be checked._
+> _Implementations must be sure that types are checked._

 ## Comments